-Many people choose to combine a solar charger that doesn't have an internal battery with an external battery.
+Panels that don't come with a built-in battery are often paired with a portable external battery pack.
 This arrangement allows the panel to charge the battery during the day while you're using your devices, and you can charge your device at night via the external battery.
 External batteries are an essential addition to any portable charging kit.
 Most modern tablets and smartphones demand higher power (like 2A charging ports) and this becomes harder to produce from the sun (which is variable at best).
 Instead of bulking up the solar panels themselves and making them too cumbersome to actually use, we found it much more effective to simply charge external batteries on a rotating system to keep a constant stockpile of fully charged battery packs ready to go.
 That way, you have a less strong and, most importantly, lighter weight, solar charger that charges a high-quality external battery.
 This battery can, in turn, produce the necessary 2A of current to charge small devices.

 Deciding on the right solar charger can be an overwhelming task.
 To make it easier to wrap your head around, you'll want to figure out what you will be using it for and go from there.
 Are you running a mobile office and need to keep multiple, energy-hungry devices happy?
 Or are you concerned with having a fully charged phone on a weekend excursion?The smaller watt options are going to be less expensive and often less powerful.
 As you increase the wattage, the panels typically become more efficient.
 The sky is the limit, but it depends on how much money you are willing to spend.
 We narrowed in on the top competitors and put them to the test.
 Some perform better than others, and a higher price tag doesn't necessarily mean a better product.
 We hope that our thorough tests and reviews of these products will be useful to you as you shop around for your new solar charger.